 Mastercard is partnering with several companies in the financial and cryptocurrency industry to enhance its wallet and exchange card program.

-Mastercard works alongside companies such as Circle, Uphold, Paxos, and Bitpay.
+- Mastercard works alongside Circle, Uphold, Paxos, and Bitpay.

-The multinational financial services company Mastercard announced a partnership to improve its card program for banks, bitcoin, and other cryptocurrency wallets and exchanges.
-Among the companies involved in the partnership are Uphold, Bitpay, Evolve Bank & Trust, and Paxos Trust Company, which will collaborate to simplify the conversion of cryptocurrencies to domestic money.
+Using Mastercard to Pay with Bitcoin.
+Mastercard’s multinational financial services company announced a partnership to improve its card program.
+This includes banks, bitcoin, and other cryptocurrency wallets and exchanges.
+Among the companies involved in the partnership are Uphold, Bitpay, Evolve Bank & Trust, and Paxos Trust Company.
+They’ll collaborate to simplify the conversion of cryptocurrencies to domestic money.